henrysxie/mastering-python/Day 2/Pandas/3_salaries.md

 1. Read in the `chicago-salaries.csv` dataset.

-2. What does our data look like?=
+2. What does our data look like?
    Inspect its structure using `head()`

 3. How can we make salary a numerical value?